Manuel·

 For YouTube Creators

 Start with SpeakSwap.
-It's free, supports 140+ languages with voice cloning across all of them, and gives you 6 tools in one place.
+It's pay-as-you-go from $10, supports 140+ languages with voice cloning across all of them, and gives you 6 tools in one place.
 You don't need lip sync for most YouTube content — tutorials, vlogs, podcasts, gaming videos, and commentary videos all work great with audio-only dubbing.
 Lip sync is coming soon.
 If you need it today for close-up talking-head videos, Rask AI is the paid alternative.

 For Businesses